AiursoftWeb/Kahla.App/README.md

 We **strongly suggest** using [Visual Studio Code](https://code.visualstudio.com) to develope this project.

-Using VSCodium to open the directory directly.
+Using Visual Studio Code to open the directory directly.

 ## How to run